FabianIAM12/neighborhood/README.md

 # React Neighborhood

 This Application shows the best beer locations in the City of Augsburg.
-It shows the best Beer places in Augsburg and their ratings.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).